-All parties and Advisors are required to keep confidential all documents received from the University during the investigatory and adjudication processes and must destroy such documents and information at the direction of the University (except for outcome letters).
+All parties and advisors are required to keep confidential all documents received from the University during the investigatory and adjudication processes and must destroy such documents and information at the direction of the University (except for outcome letters).
 Disclosing documents outside of the investigation and adjudication processes may be considered Retaliation.
-However, the University cannot restrict the ability of either party to discuss the allegations under investigation.
+However, the University cannot restrict the ability of either party to discuss the allegations under investigation or their participation in procedures under this Policy.